 WHAT WE MONITOR AND REPORT TO OTHERS

-Our company is considered by the United States Federal Government as a Money Service Business (‘MSB’) and as such we are required to adhere to strict compliance and reporting standards.
+CoinMover is considered by the United States Federal Government as a Money Service Business (‘MSB’) and as such is required to adhere to strict compliance and reporting standards.
 These regulations include but are not limited to the jurisdictions of the Commonwealth of Massachusetts and the United States Federal Government.

-When smaller changes are made to our policies, they will be updated and made available on our website and in parts of our ATM interface.
+When smaller changes are made to the policies, they will be updated and made available on the website and in parts on the kiosk customer interface.

-When a larger material change is made to any of our policies, in addition to the updates above, you may receive an e-mail from us describing the change.
+When a larger material change is made to any of the policies, in addition to the updates above, you may receive an e-mail from CoinMover describing the change.
 An example of this was the implementation of the General Data Protection Rule (GDPR) made by the European Union (EU) in 2018.

-Our aim is to make sure you are always fully aware of our stance and policies regarding information we retain on you and your transactions.
+CoinMover’s aim is to make sure you are always fully aware of the company’s policy standards regarding information retained about you and your transactions.

-We're a money transmitter as defined by the government and operate as such under strict regulation, including monitoring just like a traditional bank.
+CoinMover is a money transmitter as defined by the government and operates as such under strict regulation, including monitoring just like a traditional bank.